aws-samples/sample-secure-ISV-solution-deployment/epic2.md

 ## Story 1: Review and understand the ISV CloudFormation template

+This procedure helps you understand the key components of the ISV CloudFormation template before deployment.
+Reviewing the template will give you insight into how the solution securely handles database credentials and connects to your existing resources.

 1. Open the `epic2-ec2.yaml` file in a text editor.
 2. Review the following key sections:
    - **Parameters**: Note how the template accepts database connection parameters from the customer